kubedb/docs/docs/guides/redis/volume-expansion/volume-expansion.md

 The volume expansion process is same for all the Redis modes.
 The `RedisOpsRequest` CR has the sample fields.
 The database needs to refer to a redis database in standalone or sentinel mode.

+> For Valkey you can apply the OpsRequest just like in Redis.

 ## Cleaning Up

 To clean up the Kubernetes resources created by this tutorial, run: